atingupta2005/Azure-Developer/03-Develop Azure compute solutions/03-Develop-for-Azure-Storage/README.md

 # Develop for Azure Storage
-  - What are storage accounts
+  - What are storage accounts?
   - Azure storage accounts - service types
   - Creating a storage account
   - Working with the BLOB service